 It is not easy to be systematic and objective about language study.
 Popular linguistic debate regularly deteriorates into invective and polemic.
 Language belongs to everyone, so most people feel they have a right to hold an opinion about it And when opinions differ, emotions can run high.
 Arguments can start as easily over minor points of usage as over major policies of linguistic education.

-Language, more oven is a very public behavior so it is easy for different usages to be noted and criticized No part of society or social behavior is exempt: linguistic factors influence how we judge personality, intelligence, social status, educational standards, job aptitude, and many other areas of identity and social survival.
+Language, moreover, is a very public behavior, so it is easy for different usages to be noted and criticized No part of society or social behavior is exempt: linguistic factors influence how we judge personality, intelligence, social status, educational standards, job aptitude, and many other areas of identity and social survival.
 As a result, it is easy to hurt, and to be hurt, when language use is unfeelingly attacked.

 These attitudes are still with us, and they motivate a widespread concern that linguistic standards should be maintained.
 Nevertheless, there is an alternative point of view that is concerned less with standards than with the facts of linguistic usage.
-This approach ls summarized in the statement that it is the task of the grammarian to describe not prescribe to record the facts of linguistic diversity, and not to attempt the impossible tasks evaluating language variation or halting language change.
-In the second half of the 18th century, we already find advocates of this view, such as Joseph Priestley, whose Rudiments of English Grammar (1761) insists that ‘the custom of speaking is the original and only just standard of any language. `Linguistic issues, it is argued, cannot be solved by logic and legislation.
+This approach is summarized in the statement that it is the task of the grammarian to describe, not prescribe - to record the facts of linguistic diversity, and not to attempt the impossible tasks evaluating language variation or halting language change.
+In the second half of the 18th century, we already find advocates of this view, such as Joseph Priestley, whose Rudiments of English Grammar (1761) insists that 'the custom of speaking is the original and only just standard of any language'.
+Linguistic issues, it is argued, cannot be solved by logic and legislation.
 And this view has become the tenet of the modem linguistic approach to grammatical analysis.

 In our own time, the opposition between ‘descriptivists' and 'prescriptivists' has often become extreme. with both sides painting unreal pictures of the other.
 Descriptive grammarians have been presented as people who do not care about standards, because of the way they see all forms of usage as equally valid.
 Prescriptive grammarians have been presented as blind adherents to a historical tradition.
 The opposition has even been presented in quasi-political terms - of radical liberalism vs elitist conservatism.